harshad-shirsath/memories/README.md

   .item.hidden {
     display: none;
   }

+  /* Add this class to any item that should stretch across the FULL width
+     of the gallery instead of sitting inside just one narrow column.
+     Used for the Goa Diary embed below. */ .item.wide-item {
+    column-span: all;
+  }

   /* This hides the ENTIRE grid at once — used for the "All" tab, which